-Royal Air Force Museum Enterprises Ltd reports a loss for the year of £275,257 before tax.
-Results are down significantly from prior year (2020 profit before taxation: £560,187) due to the impact of the COVID-19 pandemic, which resulted in the closure of both public sites for more than seven months of the year during three separate lockdowns.
-During the periods that the sites were open, we operated a pre-booking system and implemented capacity restrictions to ensure a COVID-secure environment.
-Total visitor numbers were 191,360 (2020: 859,497).
-Taking account of the current re-opening plan for the Museum sites, the Directors of the Royal Air Force Museum Enterprises Limited have assessed that the company is a going concern.
+Royal Air Force Museum Enterprises Ltd reports a profit for the year of £349,083 before tax (2021: £275,257 loss before tax).
+Results show a significant improvement year on year due to the more severe impact of the COVID-19 pandemic on the prior year, which resulted in the closure of both public sites for more than seven months during three separate lockdowns.
+However, during 2021-22 we were able to reopen both sites to the public on 17 May 2021 and remain open, welcoming a total of 549,467 visitors (2021: 191,360) over the remainder of the year.
+A highly successful summer saw visitor numbers back to their pre-COVID levels, before reducing again with the impact of the Omicron variant on visitor confidence over the winter period.
+The Directors of the Royal Air Force Museum Enterprises Limited have assessed that the Company is a going concern.

-Turnover of £1,850,926 is reported for the year (2020: £3,278,598) with the decrease on prior year (and corresponding decrease in cost of sales) due to the impact of significantly lower visitors during the year.
-During the periods of opening to the public, the retail businesses showed positive trends in visitor spend and conversion rates that we expect to sustain in the year ahead.
-Our catering operations and commercial experiences were able to operate with limited offerings.
-However, our major public events, such as the Food Festival, Vintage Festival, Battle of Britain 80th events and other large scale public events were all cancelled during 2020-21.
-Commercial events were limited to a few filming hires at the Museum.
+Turnover of £2,970,012 is reported for the year (2021: £1,850,926) with the increase on prior year (and corresponding increase in cost of sales) due to the impact of higher visitor numbers on commercial activity.
+Since reopening to the public, the retail businesses showed positive trends in visitor spend and conversion rates that we expect to sustain in the year ahead, supported by the introduction during the pandemic period of a pre-booking system.
+Our catering operations and commercial experiences were able to operate with limited offerings initially, expanding their range as restrictions were lifted.
+However, our major public events, such as the Food Festival, Vintage Festival, and other large scale public events were all cancelled during 2021-22.
+Commercial events were limited to a few filming hires at the Museum, including BBC's Question Time at the London site, and some smaller events.